Yale Bulldogs men's ice hockey: Early history (1893–1963)

 Yale University hockey team in 1896–97.
 From left: Herbert Sutton, Henry Ryder, John Hall, George Sheldon, Amos Barnes, William Barnett, Clarence Walworth, Sanford Stoddard, Robert Smith.

 The Yale Men's Ice Hockey team is the oldest existing intercollegiate ice hockey program in the United States, the program traces its roots back to 1893.
 Yale played its first intercollegiate match on February 1, 1896, against Johns Hopkins, resulting in a 2–2 tie.

 In the early years of the program, the team played under the direction of captains in a player-coach role and team managers.
 Despite not having an official head coach, the team proved successful in the early years of the program playing various amateur athletic clubs and a growing number of intercollegiate teams at various schools in the Northeast.
 Yale won its first intercollegiate championship in the fourth season of the program in 1899 when the Bulldogs went 6–0 through the season.
 Yale continued its early success winning the intercollegiate championship in each of the next three seasons.
 On February 22, 1904, the Bulldogs played their 100th game at the St. Nicholas Rink in New York, a 2–5 loss against rival Harvard.
 The team won its 100th game on January 8, 1913, with a 6–0 shutout at Columbia.

 Fred Rocque became the program's first head coach in the 1916–17 season, during which the team finished with ten wins and four losses.
 The following two seasons from 1917 to 1919, the team only played three games due to the World War.
 Following the break, Talbot Hunter took over as head coach for the 1919–20 season.
 Hunter's Yale team began the season on a five-game trip to Canada, the first time an American university would make such a trip.
-During the rest of the 1919–20 season and through the 1920–21 season Yale played home games in Philadelphia due to poor ice conditions at the Bulldogs home rink.
+During the rest of the 1919–20 season and through the 1920–21 season Yale played home games in Philadelphia at the Philadelphia Auditorium and Ice Palace due to poor ice conditions at the Bulldogs home rink.
 Clarence Wanamaker took over as head coach after serving as the coach of Dartmouth from 1915 to 1920.
 Wanamaker would become the first multi-year head coach in program history and led the team from 1921 to 1928.
 In his sixth season, the 1926–27 season, ice hockey was given major sport status by the university.
 He led the program to a record high 18-win season in 1922–23 and followed that season with a 14-win season, the first back to back double digit-win seasons in program history.